danielsz/oauth2-client/README.md

 ## Rationale

 Java OAuth2 clients are plentiful.
-Oddly enough, they all seem to focus on the authorization code grant.
-This library aims to provide a solution for the resource owner password grant.
+Oddly enough, they all seem to focus on the authorization code grant type.
+This library aims to provide a solution for the resource owner password grant type.

 ## Usage